QuocCuong97/Dynatrace/00_Exam/Associate/Dump.md

     - [ ] The Global Time Frame field in the dashboard properties
     - [x] Timeframe selector
 ### **Question 6)**
-- Which feature in the Dynatrace user interface allows you to select a period of time to display across all views and pages you visit?
+- What is USQL in Dynatrace?
-    - [ ] Dynatrace Super Search
+    - [x] User Sessions Query Language for running queries against user session data
-    - [ ] There is no option to set this globally.
+    - [ ] The Dynatrace version of SQL Server
-    - [ ] The Global Time Frame field in the dashboard properties
+    - [ ] Unified SQL for searching for text patterns in log files
-    - [x] Timeframe selector
+    - [ ] Universal Structured Query Language for running statements across any detected databases
 ### **Question 7)**
 - Which key performance metrics are visible on the Network Overview page?
 Select all that apply.
     - [ ] Dropped Packets